 These are just a few examples that illustrate that you do not need to go broke paying nursing home costs.
 Key to being able to pursue these strategies is advance planning so you can consider all your options.
 Although there is usually some good that can be done at the last minute, the sooner you get your documents in order and consider your options, the better prepared you will be in the case of a long-term care emergency.
 Medicaid pays for in-home care and care in a nursing home.
 Give us a call today to see if we can take steps to help you legally protect your assets from nursing home costs.

 Disclaimer: This article has been posted for general information purposes only.
 You should not act upon the information in this article without first retaining legal counsel.
 We recommend that you have ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact Gerhard & Gerhard, P.C.
+If you wish to secure our services, please contact Gerhard & Gerhard, P.C.